 Working through the night the military accomplished a heroic feat.
 They had a joint branch task force called up and dispatched to the Washington area by afternoon the next day.
 Fighter support, a few armored vehicles, and thousands of hastily deplaning soldiers.
 It was a feat of mobilization that the world no longer supports, and that it accomplished nothing productive does not take away from the achievement’s scale.

-The First Defiance proper occurred over the following two and a half months, as America’s military collapsed onto the country’s east coast, and pit itself against Prevailer in open battle.
+The First Defiance proper occurred over the following two and a half months, as America’s military collapsed onto the country’s east coast, and pitted itself against Prevailer in open battle.
 The results, of course, are well known.
 The world’s foremost Ultra found herself pitted against humans, and slaughtered them without compunction.
 Telescope can still track the wreckage of tanks that she hurled out of orbit.
 Scavengers still pass by the strange series of craters which resulted from Prevailer spiking planes into the ground like tent pegs, in an attempt to scar the world with a smiley face.

 There were Ultras among her challengers, of course, but far less than one might suppose.
 Patriotic citizens who Processed themselves during the war, Ultra Force veterans reconsidering their cowardice from the first day and allied Ultras hastening to the aid of the world’s preeminent nation, there were perhaps a few dozen in all.
-They engaged the tyrant in a what seemed to be a few close fought battles, but nowadays, with the benefit of years of recording such struggles, we know what it looks like when Prevailer plays with her food.
+They engaged the tyrant in what seemed to be a few close fought battles, but nowadays, with the benefit of years of recording such struggles, we know what it looks like when Prevailer plays with her food.

 The majority of citizen casualties during this time arose from Remover’s actions.
 Escaping Washington on the first day, she busied herself with what became known as The Toppling.
 She would approach an inhabited area, and manifest her disintegrating energies in broad bands, combing through the cities at knee level.
 The architecture of the old world shared the fate of the society which spawned it, complete collapse.